-Their work for Living Lanes, titled, ‘The Gift’ will be a site-specific structure that responds to an existing network of sharing among the communities in Katoomba; a physical installation that represents the concepts of shared resources and fixing things.
+Their work for Living Lanes, titled, ‘The Gift’ will be a site-specific structure that represents the concepts of shared resources and fixing things.
 The Gift will be a simple, lockable structure able to be used for a variety of different giving practices by individuals and organisations on the basis of generosity and mutual benefit.

 This work seeks to be both a mascot and new infrastructure to support the expansion of the collaborative and generous practices that already exist in Katoomba.

 ‘Mushroom Matrix’ – Penny Lane

 Experimental printmaker Freedom Wilson & designer and maker Georgina Donovan have transformed Penny Lane with their work titled ‘Mushroom Matrix’.

 Varieties of mushroom species created from sustainable plantation plywood are fixed to the brick walls of the laneways to represent the hundreds of unique fungi species playing an integral role for many other lives within our environments, supporting plants with nutrition and devouring fallen branches and trees.

 Print images of mushroom habitats, plant parts and wildflowers are layered with images of leaf litter and the dried flowers of Sassafras trees, Coachwoods, Banksia and ferns – all printed onto large scale mushroom forms and fixed to the rough, narrow brick walls of Penny Lane.
 This is a tribute to the complex relationships between different species of plant and fungi growing across the unique Blue Mountains escarpments and gullies below.